nabilshadman/deep-reinforcement-learning-automated-trading/code/torchrl_ppo/README.md

-# TorchRL ppo
+# TorchRL PPO

 This folder contains the implementation of the Proximal Policy Optimisation (PPO) agent using the PyTorch Reinforcement Learning (TorchRL) library.
-The program is currently under development and is intended to leverage the flexibility of TorchRL for building, training, and evaluating the ppo agent in a multi-asset trading environment.
+The program is currently under development and is intended to leverage the flexibility of TorchRL for building, training, and evaluating the PPO agent in a multi-asset trading environment.
 The agent implementation has been adapted from the open-source examples of [TorchRL](https://github.com/pytorch/rl).

 ## Contents